 How long does it take to apply for a sponsorship licence?

 It will usually take around 8 weeks to process a sponsorship licence application This will run from the date that your application is received.
-If you are looking to transfer an employee from a part of your business overseas to work for you in the UK, you will also need to factor in the time it will take them to apply for their Tier 2 visa, typically around 3 weeks.
+If you are looking to transfer an employee from a part of your business overseas to work for you in the UK, you will also need to factor in the time it will take them to apply for their visa, typically around 3 weeks.
 Premium processing is now available for an additional £500, which provides a decision within 10 working days.